 Some teams require advanced features for their Kanban boards.
 One of the most sought after is the Kanban swimlane.
 It consists on an independant section that can contain a separate set of work items.
 Taiga allows you to create as many Kanban swimlanes as you need, effectively distributing your work across different major categorizations.
 Some example of swimlanes usage are sub-teams, project modules, different priorities, etc.

-You can manage Kanban swimlanes under SETTINGS > ATTRIBUTES > KANBAN POWER UPS.
+You can manage Kanban swimlanes under SETTINGS > ATTRIBUTES > KANBAN OPTIONS.

 By default, a Taiga project comes with no Kanban swimlanes.
 Once you start creating swimlanes, the top one on the list will act as the default Swimlane for some Taiga project operations.
 You will also have the option to adjust separate WIP Limits for each one of the swimlanes.